bcrist/16717a/redux/readme.md

 * AMP 1-534204-4 backplane connector.
 These are technically still actively produced, but are not stocked at any of the usual distributors, and are $19 each even when you order a whole box of 300.
 So again, I chose to just remove the old one with hot air.
 Alternatively, a regular 2x36 right-angle 0.1" header could be used, but the pins would need to be shifted a centimeter or so towards the front.
 There is room for this, but it would require a lot of layout adjustments.
 * 25 mil pitch ribbon cable & 6x connectors.
 These could likely be replaced with different but similar parts.
 If you're buying a non-working 16717A on eBay, etc, make sure to check if the ribbon cable is included.
 I've found some of the test equipment dealers remove them inexplicably.
 * 2x Probe cable connectors.
 I've found some connectors with seem very similar to the ones HP/Agilent used, but not exactly compatible.
 There might be some out there, or it might be possible to adjust the layout for a part with a slightly different layout, but the same connector form factor, but it's probably easiest to just salvage the original connectors.
 Use kapton tape to avoid melting the part of the connector that peeks out over the edge of the board, then use hot air from the bottom side.
 There are a lot of ground pins on these connectors, so using a preheater to bring the ground planes up to 100 or 150C is helpful.
+* 4x PEM press-fit threaded nuts & back panel bracket.
+These nuts are likely still available, but I'm not sure exactly what model number they are.
+I recommend using a screw or standoff to remove these.
+Hold the screw with pliers/vice-grips and rock back and forth until the inserts are free.
+Note that removal will likely cause damage to the donor board.

 ## 1. FPGA